Tahoma High School Golden Bear Classic

 Some other advice:

-- "Bad things are bad" is not an interesting argument.
-Show me a method, and show me how it would be actualized.
+- "Bad things are bad" is not a very interesting argument.
+You should have a solvency mechanism.

 - Affs should have a "debate key" warrant.
 That warrant can involve changing the nature of debate, but you should have some reason you are presenting your argument in the context of a debate round.

-- I think fairness matters, but its possible to win that other things matter more.
+- I think fairness matters, but its obviously possible to win that other things matter more depending on the circumstances.

-- Traditional is best with me - very complicated 5th-level args on T are less persuasive to me than a simple and unabashed defense of topicality + switch-side debate = fairness + education.
+- Traditional approaches to T-FW is best with me - very complicated 5th-level args on T are less persuasive to me than a simple and unabashed defense of topicality + switch-side debate = fairness + education.
 "We can't debate you, and that makes this activity pointless" is usually a win condition for the neg, in my book.
+St. Marks teams always do a really good job on this in front of me, so idk, emulate them I guess, or steal their blocks.

 Speaker points